 The AppraisalUpdateAndOrCompletionReport enumeration is used to update the value of an appraisal that is more than four months old or to confirm completion of, construction of, or renovations to a dwelling when the original appraisal was performed prior to completion.
 As such, this form is a supplement to the original appraisal.
 Sellers should include in the ULDD file data from the property valuation form used for the original valuation, prior to the update and/or completion.
 For example, provide the effective date of the original appraisal as the PropertyValuationEffectiveDate (Sort ID 84), not the date of the Fannie Mae Form 1004D.
 Sellers should continue to provide the Appraisal Update and/or Completion Report (Fannie Mae Form 1004D / Freddie Mac Form 442) in the Uniform Collateral Data Portal® (UCDP®).

 Q3.
 Why was the “PropertyInspectionWaiver” enumeration added to the “InvestorCollateralProgramIdentifier” (Sort ID 376) data point?
 I am currently reporting the enumeration “Level1PropertyInspectionWaiver” in the ULDD file, do I need to change to the new enumeration?

 In the future we expect to retire “Level1PropertyInspectionWaiver” as a valid enumeration.
-For the foreseeable future, sellers may report either “PropertyInspectionWaiver” or “Level1PropertyInspectionWaiver” when delivering a loan exercising a DU appraisal waiver.
-Please note, sellers that elect to exercise the appraisal waiver must include SFC 801 or 807 at delivery.
+For the foreseeable future, sellers may report either “PropertyInspectionWaiver” or “Level1PropertyInspectionWaiver” when delivering a loan exercising a DU issued value acceptance (appraisal waiver).
+Please note, sellers that elect to exercise the value acceptance (appraisal waiver) must include one of the following:

 Q4.
 I have a loan that was closed on or after September 25, 2017; do I need to include a Fannie Mae Casefile ID in the ULDD file?